naSim087/FlightAndSearchService/Readme.md

     ```
   - once you have added the db config as listed above then
    , go to the src folder from you terminal and then execute `npx sequelize db:create`

+## DB design
+  - Airplane table
+  - Flight table
+  - Airport table
+  - city table

+  - a flight belong to an airplane but one airplane can be used in multiple flights
+  - a city has many airport but one airport belong to a only one city
+  - one airport can have many flight, but a flight belongs to one airport